sonalisrisivani/Firebase_Db_connection/README.md

-## Features
+## Features:

--**User Registration**: users can reg by providing username and pw,it checks if it is already existed and if it don't , data will be sent to database
+-** User Registration **: users can reg by providing username and pw,it checks if it is already existed and if it don't , data will be sent to database
--**User Login**: users can login with their registered credentials , we perform fetching operation from db and ceck , if details matches, then alert box will display that logged in successfully.
+-** User Login **: users can login with their registered credentials , we perform fetching operation from db and ceck , if details matches, then alert box will display that logged in successfully.
--**Firebase Integration**: uses firebase firestore for storing and validating user credentials
+-** Firebase Integration **: uses firebase firestore for storing and validating user credentials

-## Technologies Used
+## Technologies Used:

-- **HTML**: Structure of the web page.
+- ** HTML **: Structure of the web page.
-- **CSS**: Styling the web page.
+- ** CSS **: Styling the web page.
-- **JavaScript**: Handling form submissions and Firebase interactions.
+- ** JavaScript **: Handling form submissions and Firebase interactions.
-- **Firebase**: Used for database management and authentication.
+- ** Firebase **: Used for database management and authentication.

-## Database Format
+## Database Format:

--**Project name**: demo
+-** Project name **: demo
--**Collection name**: login
+-** Collection name **: login
--**Fields and their Datatypes**:
+-** Fields and their Datatypes **:
    1. user_name (String)
    2. password (String)